 It’s amazing watching how this thing hovers.
-It can climb to 10 meters which is perfect, not too high where it’s unsafe.
+It can climb to 10 meters which are perfect, not too high where it’s unsafe.

 The drone is well built.
 Our’s came with protectant shields which are well designed to protect the device when flying into objects and crashing.

-Parrot MiniDrones are controlled by a smart phone or tablet (Android or iOS).
-We use our Nexus 7 tablet to control our’s.
+Parrot MiniDrones are controlled by a smartphone or tablet (Android or iOS).
+We used our Nexus 7 tablet to controllers.
 We downloaded the required free app, FreeFlight 3 and were up and flying the drone in no time.
 Let’s get a look at the app, as this is your drone’s remote.

 FreeFlight 3 App

 As mentioned, the FreeFlight 3 app is free to download.
 This app is your control panel for your drone.
 You will do everything from flying your drone, taking photos to updating via the app.
 Here are a few things to know about FreeFlight 3.

 - Your drone and tablet/smart phone are connected via Bluetooth® – the app will confirm your drone connection.

 - Software updates to your drone are made via the app.